mongodb/docs/source/includes/fact-use-aggregation-not-map-reduce.rst

   :ref:`aggregation pipeline <aggregation-pipeline>`.
 Aggregation pipelines provide better performance and usability than map-reduce.

-- You can rewrite map-reduce operations using :ref:`aggregation pipeline stages <agg-pipeline-quick-ref>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.
+- You can rewrite map-reduce operations using :ref:`aggregation pipeline stages <aggregation-pipeline-operator-reference>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.

 - For map-reduce operations that require custom functionality, you can